umer2001/cookies-sync/README.md

 - Ensure auto-sync is enabled in the popup
 - Check that at least one storage service is enabled
 - Verify target domains are configured
+- **For API Path Monitoring**: Ensure API paths are correctly configured and requests are being made
 - Check browser console for errors

+### API Path Monitoring Not Working

+- Verify API paths are correctly formatted (must start with `/`)
+- Check that requests are actually being made to those paths
+- Ensure wildcard patterns are correct (e.g., `/api/v3/*`)
+- Check browser console for monitoring errors
+- Verify `webRequest` permission is granted

 ## Development